oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-upgrade-your-third-party-tools/rule.md

 ---

-After upgrading, some third-party tools will no longer work.
+​After upgrading, some third-party tools will no longer work.
 Check for updates for these tools.

 a.
 [TeamCompanion](http&#58;//www.teamcompanion.com/download/)
 TeamCompanion version 5.2 Update 1 officially supports up to Outlook 2013 and Team Explorer 2013.